 - Cleaning and disinfecting all equipment (check if there are new cleaning measures recommended by the equipment provider).

 - Removing all magazines from your waiting area.

 - Cleaning your toilet and replacing towels with paper towels.

 - Being clear on your new cleaning procedures when you open;

 “Try and minimise what you touch when you’re in a customer’s home, including door handles and furniture.”

-A new hygiene practice to introduce when your salon or freelance business reopens is asking your clients to wash their hands as soon as they arrive.
+When your salon or freelance business reopens, continue asking your clients to wash or sanitise their hands as soon as they arrive.
 “This handwashing regime needs to be really impressed on employees as well”, adds Duncan.

 The government guidelines say, “The most effective methods of preventing the transmission of COVID-19 are still social distancing and regular handwashing.
 These steps must still be followed as much as possible, even when practitioners are wearing protective equipment.”

 In your mobile business or salon you should have:

 - If you’re mobile and can’t wash your hands, use a hand sanitiser